FelipeRuizGarcia/Learner/qa/workshop_sonarqube.md

-# Goal: Run sonarqube with docker to analyze a python project
+# Workshop #1 Goal: Run sonarqube with docker to analyze a python project

 * WTF is SonarQube
 https://docs.sonarqube.org/latest/